So So Def Recordings

-Beginnings
+History

 So So Def was established in 1993 as a spin-off of Dupri's production company of the same moniker, through a joint venture with Sony and Columbia.
 Its first act was Xscape, whose debut album was released in the fall of the same year and went Platinum—as did their 2nd and 3rd albums, released in 1995 and 1998.
 In 1994, the label released the debut album of Da Brat, who became the 1st solo female emcee to be certified for Platinum album sales.
 In 1996, Kandi Burruss brought Jagged Edge to the attention of the label; their debut album, A Jagged Era, was released in 1997.
 So So Def later released the triple platinum debut album by Lil' Bow Wow in 2000.
-Other acts on the label have included: Dem Franchise Boyz, Maestro Harrell, The Ghost Town DJs, INOJ, J-Kwon, Trina Broussard, 3LW, and Anthony Hamilton.
+Other acts on the label have included: Dem Franchise Boyz, The Ghost Town DJs, INOJ, J-Kwon, Trina Broussard, 3LW, and Anthony Hamilton.

+Virgin and EMI

+On January 24, 2005, Jermaine Dupri was appointed president of Virgin Records America's newly established Urban Music division.
+Under the agreement, So So Def joined Virgin's roster, while Dupri also signed as a solo artist and agreed to produce artists on Virgin and other EMI labels.
+Later that year, Dupri signed Atlanta,Georgia-based rap group Dem Franchize Boyz to the label.

+Dem Franchize Boyz released On Top of Our Game, their second and only studio album with So So Def, in February 2006.
+The album debuted and peaked in the top five on the Billboard 200, and was certified gold by the RIAA.
+That October, Dupri resigned as the president of Virgin's Urban Music division, taking with him So So Def.
+However, this move resulted in the loss of Dem Franchize Boyz.